zhangr2021/LitMT_eval/README.md

 - [Code for MT generation and evaluation](codes)

+- [Meta information for source and translation](meta): the link indicates version information.
+The actual content may be acquired elsewhere.

  #### News:
  - 29/Oct/2024: We release student annotation and metric evaluation datasets.
  - 25/02/2025: Codes to reproduce main findings